dalibo/ldap2pg/docs/config.md

 - `postgres` : setup Postgres connexion and inspection queries.
 - `ldap` : setup LDAP connexion.
 - `privileges` : the definition of privileges.
-- `sync_map` : the list of LDAP searches and associated mapping to roles and grants.
+- `rules` : the list of LDAP searches and associated mapping to roles and grants.

 We provide a simple well commented